The CORE Operating System Micro Course

 Build repeatable workflows and sustainable consistency.

+This framework will become the foundation of how you manage your content, ideas, projects, digital assets, workflows, and long-term growth.
 By the end of this course, you’ll have a systemized content ecosystem that feels calmer, clearer, more intentional, and dramatically easier to maintain.

-The Scattered Creator Problem
+Module 1: The Scattered Creator Problem

 Before we can build systems, we need to understand why creators become overwhelmed in the first place.
 Most creators assume the problem is laziness, lack of discipline, or poor time management.